nsmithuk/s3-asset-manager/README.md

 # S3 Asset Manager

-A tool for checking if assets for a given git commit exist in an S3 bucket and, if not, uploading the (externally) generated assets once they have been created, into the bucket.
+A tool for checking if assets for a given git commit exist in an S3 bucket and, if not, uploading the (externally) generated assets once they have been created.

 This is designed to be run in a CI/CD pipeline, using a Docker container, built from [Dockerfile](Dockerfile).

-## Usage
+## Parameters

 ### Required for 'check' and 'upload'
 - **PACKAGE_ASSETS_BUCKET**: The name of the S3 bucket in which to store the assets.